 Let us start the discussion when transition probabilities are independent of time (homogeneous Markov chain).
 In this case, we drop the index $n$ in the transition probabilities, $\Probc{\omega(n)}{\bloc{n-D}{n-1}}$.
-Assuming that all transition probabilities are strictly positive, it follows from Perron-Frobenius theorem \cite{seneta:06,gantmacher:98} that the Markov chain has a unique invariant probability $p$ on $\cA^{D}$.
-From Chapman-Kolmogorov relation \cite{seneta:06} one constructs, from $p$ and transition probabilities, a probability measure $\mu$ on $\mathcal{P}(\Omega,\mathcal{F})$. where:
+Assuming that all transition probabilities are strictly positive, it follows from the Perron-Frobenius theorem \cite{seneta:06,gantmacher:98} that the Markov chain has a unique invariant probability $p$ on $\cA^{D}$.
+From the Chapman-Kolmogorov equation \cite{seneta:06} one constructs, from $p$ and transition probabilities, a probability measure $\mu$ on $\mathcal{P}(\Omega,\mathcal{F})$. where:

-As we discuss now, there is a natural correspondence between $\mu$ and exponential distributions of the form \eqref{eq:HStatPhys} (Gibbs distributions).
+As we will now discuss, there is a natural correspondence between $\mu$ and exponential distributions of the form \eqref{eq:HStatPhys} (Gibbs distributions).